Artist

 How much does Michael Jackson make in a year?

-Michael Jackson is modeled at $14M-$50M/year per year on the artist side, with gross catalog revenue and ownership context separated below.
+Michael Jackson is estimated at $14M-$50M/year on the artist side, with gross catalog revenue and ownership context separated below.

 Why does Michael Jackson still make money?